Asif-shah786/ai-real-estate-advisor/reports/literature_review.md

 • **Cross-Validation** techniques ensure that evaluation results are robust and not dependent on specific test data or evaluation conditions.

-Our implementation successfully demonstrates these evaluation frameworks through a comprehensive assessment system that achieves the target performance metrics: faithfulness ≥0.92, relevancy ≥0.89, and retrieval quality ≥0.85.
+Our implementation successfully demonstrates these evaluation frameworks through a comprehensive assessment system that achieves high faithfulness (0.85-1.00) and answer relevancy (0.89-0.97) for generation quality.
 The system's performance validates the theoretical foundations established in the literature and demonstrates the effectiveness of modern evaluation approaches for RAG systems.

 2.9 Research Gap Analysis and Project Positioning